CodeLenz/Giffndof.jl/README.md

 Pkg.add("https://github.com/CodeLenz/Giffndof.jl.git")
 ```

 The OrderedDict data type of package OrderedCollections is needed to use this package.
 It can also be installed by using

 ```julia
 using Pkg
 Pkg.add("OrderedCollections")
 ```

-***Disclaimer: This is a first version of this package and many of the optimizations discussed in the manuscript are not yet implemented***

 The following methods are exported, depending on the type of excitation: